themaplelab/swan/readme.md

 export PATH_TO_SWAN={path/to/swan/dir}
 ```

+The current analysis driver is just a call graph constructor.
+Once sinks and sources are identified, it will also be able to do taint analysis.

-You may run the analysis by running the following in the **root** directory.
+You must run the analysis by running the following in the **root** directory.
 However, the test files must lie inside of `ca.maple.swan.swift.test/`.
 You may use the files under `testFiles/` there.
 ```
 ./gradlew run --args="YOUR_SWIFT_FILE"
 ```